allenta/varnish-bans-manager/README.rst

 and it's not available as standalone software for free.
 Unlike VAC:

 - VBM is open source.
-- VBM is installed locally in your CPD.
 - VBM does not require changes in the configuration of your Varnish nodes.
 - VBM does not require installing extra components such as the `Varnish Agent <https://github.com/varnish/varnish-agent>`_.
 - VBM is only focused in the management of bans, not in monitoring caching